 Nancy is associate professor of city and regional planning at the University of Cape Town.
 Her research areas include urban infrastructure, spatial planning, urban planning education, and technology and cities.
 In recent years Nancy’s work on smart cities has led to collaborations in India and the UK.
 Her work on planning education, whilst employed at the African Centre for Cities, involved expanding a network of universities across Africa that teach urban planning degrees and reexamine ways through which the training of planners can better respond to the challenges of African urbanization.
 She is the incoming chair of the Association of African Planning Schools and the chair of the Global Planning Education Association Network.
 She has published internationally on smart cities, spatial planning, and planning education and continues to act as a reviewer for leading urban journals

 Camilla is a Brazilian-British translator, educator, and historian.
-She has worked with IHP in São Paulo since 2014 as a field assistant to three IHP programs.
-Since 2009, she has worked as a language teacher for adults and children and as a Portuguese-English translator.
+She has worked with IHP in São Paulo since 2014 as a field assistant and language facilitator to three IHP programs (Cities in the 21st Century, Health and Community, and Social Innovation).
+In spring 2018 she worked as the trustees’ fellow accompanying the Cities in the 21st Century group throughout the semester.
+Since 2009, she has been teaching English for adults and children and translating at events.
 Camilla graduated in 2011 as a historian from the University of São Paulo, where she focused her studies on education, Brazilian culture, and children/youth literature.
-She has finished a specialization in graphic design and hopes to use what she learned to create, illustrate, and publish children books.
+In 2017, she has finished a specialization in graphic design and hopes to use what she learned to create, illustrate, and publish children books.
 She is a member of the study groups Pindorama (Brazilian culture in focus) and Fantasy Literature in Brazil.

 The homestay is an integral part of the SIT experience.
 During your homestay, you’ll become a member of a local family, sharing meals with them, joining them for special occasions, talking with them in their language, and experiencing the host country through their eyes.
 Homestay placements are arranged by a local coordinator who carefully screens and approves each family.
 Students frequently cite the homestay as the highlight of their program.
 Read more about SIT homestays.